Petrel (rocket): Design and development

-The Petrel was a British sounding rocket.
-The Petrel 1 was launched, like the Skua 1, with 3 Chick booster rockets.
-The Chick motors were fitted into a booster carriage that also carried the two parachutes that brought it back to earth for re-use.
+The Petrel 1, akin to the Skua 1, was launched using three Chick booster rockets.
+These Chick motors were fitted into a booster carriage that also carried the two parachutes that deployed during the descent back to earth that permitted its re-use.
 The Petrel 1 was 3.34 m long, had a diameter of 19 cm and reached a maximum altitude of 140 kilometres.
-It was fired from a 10 m launch tube.
+The rocket was stabilised via six fins located near the rear of the motor, which typically had a nominal spin rate of nine revolutions per second.
+The primary rocket motor could burn for roughly 30 seconds.
+Typically, the payload section remained attached to the motor throughout the duration of the flight.
+Several different telemetry apparatus were used throughout the operating life of the Petrel, including one based on pulse code modulation.
+The Petrel was fired from a 10 m launch tube.